-Shedding a few extra pounds becomes an increasingly difficult task the older we get.
+Shedding a few extra pounds becomes increasingly difficult as we get older.
 There are many reasons why we put on weight, including stress, age, lack of activity, and – of course – diet, which plays the largest role in weight management.
 Considered a growing problem in America, obesity contributes to numerous health problems.

 When we age, our metabolism slows down, making it far more difficult to shed pounds.
-So even if you’re eating the same as you always did, you have to work a bit harder to lose weight.
-But if you’re not getting a good night’s rest, you could be contributing to your weight problems even more.
+So even if you’re eating the same as you always did, you must work harder to lose weight.
+But if you’re not getting a good night’s rest, you could contribute even more to your weight problems.
 Let us explain…

 Matthew Walker, professor of psychology and neuroscience at the University of California, Berkeley, explained, “What we have discovered is that high-level brain regions required for complex judgments and decisions become blunted by a lack of sleep, while more primal brain structures that control motivation and desire are amplified.
 High-calorie foods also became significantly more desirable when participants were sleep-deprived.
 This combination of altered brain activity and decision-making may help explain why people who sleep less also tend to be overweight or obese.”

 Now that we understand the negative impact of insufficient sleep, the solution is quite simple: Improve sleep to reduce sugar cravings and maintain healthy weight.

 Tips to Help Cut Out Sugar

 Aside from getting proper sleep, here are some other ways to cut out sugar for overall health benefits.